 These By-laws were adopted by the Executive Board on the ___14th__ day of _December_, 2022.

 I, the undersigned, do certify that these Bylaws have been adopted by the Board of ICEC as submitted.

 President of the Board

-These By-laws were adopted by the Board of Directors on the 2nd day of January, 2007.
+These By-laws were adopted by the Board of Directors on the 14th day of December, 2022.

 Secretary : Dr Anil Thomas, MD